vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - ${} is for properties, #{} is for SpEL
 - Access property of bean #{beanName.property}
 - Can reference systemProperties and systemEnvironment
-- Used in other spring project such as Security, Integration, Batch, WebFlow,...
+- Used in other spring projects such as Security, Integration, Batch, WebFlow,...

 ####Spring profiles
 - Beans can have associated profile (eg. "local", "staging", "mock")